Nigeria

 Karen Kasmauski/MCSP

-MOMENTUM works with the Nigerian federal and state governments, local organizations, community structures, and the private sector to improve health access and address challenges to the health of women, children, and families.
-We work with our partners to prevent gender-based violence, child marriage, and early pregnancy among Nigerian women and girls; improve surgical care for women; and prevent and treat obstetric fistula and female genital mutilation/cutting.
-We are also conducting a study to compare the costs of delivering health services in the private and public sectors to better understand how private for-profit and nonprofit providers can better serve Nigerians.
+In Nigeria, we work with our partners to vaccinate children against preventable diseases; prevent gender-based violence, child marriage, and early pregnancy among women and girls; improve surgical obstetric care for women; and prevent and treat obstetric and iatrogenic fistula and female genital mutilation/cutting.
+We also conducted a study to compare the costs of delivering health services in the private and public sectors to better understand how private for-profit and nonprofit providers can better serve Nigerians.

 Learn more about our programs in West Africa

 Obstetric fistula—a maternal injury that occurs when obstructed labor leaves a hole in the birth canal—is treatable and almost always preventable.
-Eight out of every 10,000 women of reproductive age in Nigeria have had an obstetric fistula at some point in their life.1 MOMENTUM Safe Surgery in Family Planning and Obstetrics collaborates with communities, health workers, and institutions in Bauchi, Kebbi, Sokoto, and Ebonyi states and the Federal Capital Territory to raise awareness of obstetric fistula prevention and treatment and provide holistic care for women with fistula.
+About three out of every 1,000 women of reproductive age in Nigeria have had obstetric fistula.1 MOMENTUM Safe Surgery in Family Planning and Obstetrics collaborates with communities, health workers, and institutions in Bauchi, Ebonyi, Kebbi, and Sokoto states and the Federal Capital Territory to raise awareness of obstetric fistula prevention and treatment and provide holistic care for women with fistula.

 On our blog, meet Dame Pauline Tallen, Nigeria’s Minister of Women Affairs and Social Development, who is fighting for the needs of Nigerian women experiencing obstetric fistula.